CIRCLES OF LIGHT

 And as I listened, I realized that this wasn’t only Rav Kook’s language for the individual—it was the language of our nation, of our land, of our women, of our generation.
 Because Torah is not static.
 It travels.
 It incarnates.
 It takes on new vessels.

-And here, in the hills of Tzfat, it is taking a new form—through breath, through color, through women returning to their bodies, through circles of neshamot remembering each other across lifetimes.
+And here, in the hills of Tzfat, and all over the world, it is taking a new form—through breath, through color, through women returning to their bodies, through circles of neshamot remembering each other across lifetimes.

 Cheit Ha’Aretz: The Hidden Wound of Creation